matos-hayrapetyan/gallery-images/readme.txt

 * **Fully Responsive** - Plugin is fully responsive for different screen sizes.
 Your gallery will be available for everyone to enjoy using any device.

 * **Hundreds of design options** - General Options are available for commercial version users.
 Here are 7 views, which customization can be done from General Options.
-Customize your according to your website, it gives you opportunities to change Ratings Styles, Pagination Styles, Load More Styles for your gallery images.
+Customize your according to your website, it gives you opportunities to change Ratings Styles, Pagination Styles, Load More Styles.

 * **Lightbox Style** - Lightbox options have 5 different lightbox style to open the images.

-* **Lightbox Positioning** - In gallery lightbox you have the opportunity to select the position of how to open your gallery images.
+* **Lightbox Positioning** - In lightbox you have the opportunity to select the position of how to open your images.

 * **Lightbox auto open** - From lightbox options you can select to open the images in the gallery automatically.